The colonization of India by the British was the consequence of business potentiality found and proved by the East India Company.

-English language, though an alien language, but as matter of fact this is the only official language in which inter-action with some states like Tamil Nadu, Nagaland is possible.
-This alone is providing as an advantage for India in comparison to china in our race to Globalization.
+English language, though an alien language, but a matter of fact, is the only official language in which inter-action with some states like Tamil Nadu, Nagaland is possible.
+This alone is providing an advantage for India in comparison to china in our race to Globalization.

 Administrative structure: Undoubtedly, India is having a unique battery of administration.
-From diplomats, bureaucrats, collectors, and magistrates to right up to an orderly in government has been given its custom built role, duties and responsibilities, and most important is the system manual and code of conduct for each of them.
+From diplomats, bureaucrats, collectors, and magistrates to right up to an orderly in government has been given its custom-built role, duties and responsibilities, and most important is the system manual and code of conduct for each of them.
 This is really a marvel for any management school, this has withstood the time of partition in 1947, emergency in 1976 and repetitive elections in 95-99 producing hung parliament and coalition government.
-This system has also proved to be great insulator in transformation of growth and development of the country.
-Beside this the dinosaur size has also become harbinger of the mouth eating the foundation of Nation - Corruption.
+This system has also proved to be a great insulator in the transformation of the growth and development of the country.
+Besides this, the dinosaur size has also become the harbinger of the mouth eating the foundation of Nation – Corruption.

-Institution of Armed Forces: This has kept of the Nation’s pride, and restraining itself from indulging into politics have earned them repute and respect.
-For Indian masses this is one of the hope and a saviour.
+Institution of Armed Forces: This has kept of the Nation’s pride, and restraining itself from indulging in politics have earned them repute and respect.
+For Indian masses, this is one of hope and a saviour.

 Free Democratic Republic: The principles of democracy were sown during the period much before independence.
-The British could have initiated the Kingdoms for their reliving after their departure, but The British relied more on people’s representation and thus gave more values and importance to leaders of the masses then the representatives of the Maharajas and Nawabs.
+The British could have initiated the Kingdoms for their reliving after their departure, but The British relied more on people’s representation and thus gave more value and importance to leaders of the masses than the representatives of the Maharajas and Nawabs.